Minnesota hunters wondering how many should be at deer camps, and for how long?

 Now, a little more than 100 years later, amid another pandemic, Minnesota hunters are again preparing to go afield.

-Bear, dove and early goose seasons begin Sept.
-1, with grouse, woodcock and duck seasons following, along with archery deer hunting.
+Bear, dove and early goose seasons begin in early September, with grouse, woodcock and duck seasons following, along with archery deer hunting.
 The big one, firearms deer season, which attracts nearly 500,000 Minnesotans, begins in November.

 In advance of these traditions, some hunters are asking whether gathering in camps this fall — a convention as old as the state itself — and possibly spreading the coronavirus among friends and family, is a good idea.